clragon/swan/README.md

 To see the help message, send a message with just `.swa` in it.

+### Skull emoji

+Delete the bot's response with a skull emoji.

+#### Usage

-To delete the bot's response, react to it with the 💀 emoji.
+React to a bot response with the 💀 emoji to delete it.
+This only works if you are the author of the message that triggered the bot.

 ### StackOverflow Mirror